seankross/the-unix-workbench/docs/07-Nephology.md

 transparent pricing model.

-**Warning:** *At the end of this chapter we will discuss how to shut down any servers you've started on DigitalOcean.
+**Warning:** *At the end of this chapter we will discuss how to shut down any servers we've started on DigitalOcean.
 If you don't shut down your server after two months then your account will be charged real money for using DigitalOcean.
 Please be sure to shut down any servers you start after you are finished using them.*